From Wolves To Whales

 Chris Corsano - drums

 Having crossed paths around the world many times over the years, Nate Wooley and Dave Rempis finally realized their long-time intention of forming a band together in the winter of 2014, with a collaborative lineup that can only be described as stellar.
 Featuring some of the leading lights of both the New York and Chicago improvised music scenes, the four members of this quartet, all internationally acclaimed players in their own right, found a common language as a unit right from the start.
 Their eponymous debut recording From Wolves To Whales was made in the studio following three concerts in Manhattan and Brooklyn in February of 2014, and the inventive and a-typical flow of their improvisations shows a band operating at a higher level of creativity from the get-go.
 This document came out on Aerophonic Records in 2015, and showcases the remarkably broad stylistic range the band has tackled, spanning from microcosmic sound pallets to passages bounding with unbridled energy.
-After another handful of concerts in Brooklyn in the summer of 2016, the band now plans a European tour in November of 2017.
+After another handful of concerts in Brooklyn in the summer of 2016, the band did their first full tour of Europe in November of 2017.

 “Fully improvised performances can be thrilling, unforgettable experiences to witness in the flesh, but it’s much harder for recordings that use no preconceived ideas or tunes to bring a similar kind of thrill to the home listener.
 It takes special improvisers to pull that off, players who can thrive in so-called non-idiomatic settings but who don’t reject their roots in jazz or other styles.
 From Wolves To Whales not only achieves that quality, but might be the finest free improv session I’ve heard in a year or two.
 Each member of the quartet has all the autonomy in the world, but they work marvelously together, shaping a truly collective endeavor.” -Peter Margasak, Downbeat